 COLLIN, August Zacharias.
-Glimåkra 23.8.1833 — Göteborg 23.7.1886.
-Swedish School Teacher interested in Sanskrit.
-Son of the minister of Glimåkra Martin Elmgren C. and Charlotta Sofia Olin.
-In 1852-56 studies at Lund (1856 fil.kand.), in 1858 presented his dissertation, 1859 Ph.D. (fil.dr.).
-Originally interested in chemistry and modern languages, in the 1860s began to study Sanskrit.
+Glimåkra, Skåne 23.8.1833 — Göteborg 23.7.1886.
+Swedish Schoolteacher interested in Sanskrit.
+Son of Martin Elmgren C., minister of Glimåkra, and Charlotta Sofia Olin.
+In 1852-56 studies at Lund (1856 fil.kand.), in 1858 presented his dissertation, 1859 fil.dr.
+(Ph.D.).
+Originally he was interested in chemistry and modern languages, in the 1860s began to study Sanskrit.
 He was in 1861 in England and France, in 1862-63, 1867, and 1874-75 in Germany.
-According to Charpentier his Meghadūta translation is a poor accomplishment, but the stay at Tübingen (Roth) in 1874-75 made him a much better Sanskritist.
-He became a Docent of chemistry at Lund in 1858 and a school teacher in Lund 1859.
-From 1864 until his death he worked as a Lektor at Härnösand school trying to obtain a university post without success.
-Since the late 1860s he suffered often of ill health.
+According to Charpentier his Meghadūta translation was a poor accomplishment, but the stay at Tübingen (Roth) in 1874-75 made him much better as Sanskritist.
+He became Docent of chemistry at Lund in 1858 and schoolteacher in Lund 1859.
+From 1864 until his death he worked as a Lektor at Helsingborg school teaching foreign languages and trying without success to obtain a university post.
+From the late 1860s on he suffered often of ill-health.
 He was unmarried.

 Publications: Translated: Meghaduta.
 Molnbudet.
 8+80 p.
 Helsingborg 1866; “Apahâravarmans äfventyr.
 Af Dandin”, Lund Univ. Årsskrift 1867, 33 p.; “Om och ur Rigveda”, Ur vår tids forskning 1877-78 (altogether 220 p.).